Use this service to order free packs of rapid lateral flow tests to be sent to your home.

 Anyone in your household can use the tests.
 You do not need to order one pack for each person.

-If you’re ordering for another household, for example a relative in your bubble, you should:
+If you’re ordering for another household, you should:

 - do it separately from your household order